andreatulimiero/andreatulimiero.github.io/_posts/2018-04-17-competitive-programming-as-a-sudoku.markdown

 categories: articles
 ---
 # TL;DR
-Solving competitive programming challenges everyday will help you recognise common algorithms’ patterns in order to be able to craft **better code** in **less time**
+Solving competitive programming challenges every day will help you recognize common algorithms’ patterns in order to be able to craft **better code** in **less time**

 # The whole story
 *Competitive programming is a mind sport in which participants are required to write computer programs to solve a set of logical and mathematical problems - Wikipedia*

 But what does it mean that you should take it as a *Sudoku*? <br>
-Most likely you won't participate to the World Championships of competitive programming, but you can see these challenges as a stimulating game to:
+Most likely you won't participate in the World Championships of competitive programming, but you can see these challenges as a stimulating game to:
 - Enhance your problem-solving skills
 - Learn and recognize common **algorithms' patterns**